The Bankrate promise

 If you could not obtain insurance before a moratorium or find that you don’t have enough coverage, a licensed insurance broker may be a beneficial resource.
 They may be aware of companies that are still accepting new policies and could help with researching your options.

-Additionally, there are steps you may be able to take to protect your home and belongings when facing a risk like a natural disaster:
+Additionally, there are steps you may be able to take to prepare your home and protect your belongings when facing a risk like a natural disaster:

-- Take inventory of your belongings: Most insurance experts recommend conducting a home inventory, especially before a natural disaster.
+- Take inventory of your possessions: Most insurance experts recommend conducting a home inventory, especially before a natural disaster.
 This may include large items like furniture and appliances, but you might also consider documenting things like clothing, toys, electronics and books.
 Consider taking photos of your belongings and save any receipts.
 This may be helpful during the claims process.
+If you do not have home coverage in place, an inventory may be helpful when seeking federal aid following a disaster.

-- Inspect outdoors: Secure outdoor furniture and loose items, like sports equipment and umbrellas, where they cannot be blown away.
+- Inspect outdoors: Secure outdoor furniture and loose items like sports equipment and umbrellas so they cannot blow away.
 Trimming large trees may also help to reduce the risk of large branches falling onto your roof and causing injuries.
 If you live in a wildfire-prone area, creating a defensible space around your property could help protect your home.

 - Check your windows: For hurricanes and tornadoes, reinforcing windows may help keep them intact during storms and heavy winds.
 Reinforcement may also be crucial before a wildfire, as windows that don’t seal properly could allow smoke to seep into a house.

-If you couldn’t obtain homeowners insurance before a moratorium or didn’t have enough coverage, there may still be other ways to seek help.
-Government organizations like FEMA and non-profit organizations like the Red Cross may have set up centers to assist with the aftermath.
-The IRS may also provide tax relief for taxpayers who have been affected by natural disasters.
+- Seek assistance as needed: Government organizations like FEMA and nonprofit organizations like the Red Cross may have set up centers to assist with the aftermath.
+The IRS might also provide tax relief for taxpayers who have been affected by natural disasters.

 Frequently asked questions